tronprotocol/documentation/English_Documentation/TRON_Introduction/TRON_Brochure.md

 + Wallet

-    A wallet tracks the state of every asset, all state transaction of TRX and other users, and also allow one to send or receive transaction.
-(With the wallet, users can view their holding of TRX as well as other assets, or initiate or take transactions.)
+    With the wallet, users can view their holding of TRX as well as other assets, or initiate or take transactions.

 + Blockchain Explorer